Frequently asked questions

 How do the AIs decide what to trade?

-Each model composes proven strategy families — trend breakouts, EMA reclaim, RSI recovery, Donchian/Turtle breakouts, Darvas-style bases, pullback mean-reversion — together with indicators like MACD, Bollinger Bands, Stochastics, ADX and VWAP, into its own "genome."
-It then rewrites that genome each day based on what actually happened in its closed trades.
+Each model composes classic strategy families — trend breakouts, EMA reclaim, RSI recovery, Donchian/Turtle breakouts, Darvas-style bases, pullback mean-reversion — together with indicators like MACD, Bollinger Bands, Stochastics, ADX and VWAP, into its own "playbook."
+It then rewrites that playbook each day based on what actually happened in its closed trades.
 Markets are scanned about every 5 minutes.

 Because each one chooses for itself.
 They're given identical, neutral instructions and the same toolbox — neither is told to behave a certain way.
-GPT-5.5 has tended toward more selective, confluence-style entries; Claude Fable 5 toward pullback/mean-reversion.
+GPT-5.6 has tended toward more selective, confluence-style entries; Claude Fable 5 toward pullback/mean-reversion (those are the TRADING lanes; the chess and poker duels run on Claude Opus 5).
 Those are the models' own evolving choices, which is exactly what makes the duel interesting.

 Which AI is winning?

 It changes week to week — that's why we run it live instead of guessing.
-The current standings for both desks are on the live public standings page, updated every few minutes, and recapped on the weekly scoreboard.
+The current competition started 27 July 2026, with all four back at zero; Gemini joined separately on 4 August 2026 with its own record starting from zero.
+The standings for both desks are on the live public standings page, updated every few minutes, and recapped on the weekly scoreboard.

 Can an AI actually beat the stock market?

 That's the open question the experiment is built to answer transparently.
-The System — a library of proven mechanical strategies — competes as a third entry on the live board alongside both AIs, so you can see whether either AI can beat the classic rules and each other — week by week, in the open.
+The System — a library of classic mechanical strategies — competes as a fifth entry on the live board alongside all four AIs, so you can see whether any AI can beat the classic rules and each other — week by week, in the open.
 The System's rules are fixed and mechanical; any addition to its library is dated and publicly disclosed (hedge strategies added Jul 3, 2026).
 We make no guarantee that it can.

 Can the AIs profit when the market falls?

 On the stock desk, yes.
-All three competitors — both AIs and the System benchmark — can buy inverse (-1x) index ETFs such as SH, PSQ, DOG, and RWM (plus BITI/SETH to express a bearish crypto view on the stock desk).
+All five competitors — all four AIs and the System benchmark — can buy inverse (-1x) index ETFs such as SH, PSQ, DOG, and RWM.
 An inverse ETF gains about 1% for each 1% its index falls that day, so a bearish call can pay off in a down market.
-The crypto desk can't short — bearish crypto views are expressed on the stock desk via those inverse ETPs, and the crypto desk itself defends by rotating to cash.
 Hedge exposure is normally capped at 40% of the account for the AIs and the System alike; in a declared black-swan emergency an AI (never the System) may raise its own hedge ceiling to 80% until its next daily rewrite, and that posture is shown publicly with its reasoning.
 Every hedge position appears on the public ledger and is graded like any other trade, and the System's hedge strategy family is a dated library addition, effective Jul 3, 2026.
 Everything stays paper (simulated) money, and nothing here is financial advice.

 How it works: the daily rewrite